-Step Action Description Step 4 Create a policy for each type of backup you want to perform.
-See "Configuring an automatic backup policy for the preferred replica of a SQL Server availability group" on page 129.
-See "Adding a new SQL Server legacy policy" on page 195.
-Step 5 On each node in the availability group, create a batch file for each type of backup that you want to perform.
-See "Creating batch files for the policy that protects the preferred replica" on page 130.
-See "About using batch files with NetBackup for SQL Server" on page 182.
+Step Action Description Step 5 On each node in the availability group, create a batch file for each type of backup that you want to perform.
+See "Creating batch files for the policy that protects the preferred replica" on page 124.
+See "About using batch files with NetBackup for SQL Server" on page 176.
 Step 6 Add the batch files to the policies that you created.
-See "Adding the batch files to the policy that protects the preferred replica" on page 132.
-Step 7 If a replica is hosted on a failover cluster instance (FCI), create an additional policy that includes the node names of the FCI.
-See "Configuring a policy that includes the cluster node names (legacy SQL Server policies)" on page 145.
+See "Adding the batch files to the policy that protects the preferred replica" on page 126.

-Configuring an automatic backup policy for the preferred replica of a SQL Server availability group
+Configuring an automatic backup policy for preferred replica of a SQL Server availability group (legacy SQL Server policies)